It’s no longer a secret and hasn’t been for some time, that the gut and brain share an intimate relationship.

 Evidence for Human Milk Oligosaccharides

 Just as exciting as GOS and FOS, is emerging research on oligosaccharides present at high levels in human milk.
-Of those studies, both sialyllactose and 2’-fucosyllactose have seen substantial research.
+Of those studied, both sialyllactose and 2’-fucosyllactose have seen substantial research.
 Both these molecules contain residues found in glycoproteins and glycolipids the brain12,13, those being sialic acid and fucose.

 Sakai15 directly compared forms of sialic acid to sialyllactose to understand if the oligosaccharide as a whole was beneficial, or sialic acid itself.
 Using two different water mazes to test spatial navigation in adult rats, they fed 1% sialyllactose or two forms of sialic acid in chow for 2 weeks.
-The authors note that those fed sialyllactose or one of the forms of sialic acid (glycosylated N-acetylneuraminic acid) tended to complete the tasks more quickly, but they were hardly better than controls.
+The authors noted that those fed sialyllactose or one of the forms of sialic acid (glycosylated N-acetylneuraminic acid) tended to complete the tasks more quickly, but they were hardly better than controls.